olgapombo/olgapombo.github.io/content/publications.md

 ### <a name="Preprints-and-working-papers"></a>Preprints and working papers

-###### This section gathers working papers, manuscripts and conference papers.
-Many of these ongoing working papers have circulated among colleagues but none has been formally published.
+###### This section gathers working papers and conference papers.
+Many of these ongoing manuscripts have circulated among colleagues but none has been formally published.

 * *Cartographies of knowledge and contemporary challenges*
 * *Mapas disciplinares e cartografias do saber*/ Disciplinary Maps and Cartographies of Knowledge